ronokdev/ronokdev.github.io/_posts/2023-10-07-howToUseChirpyRunAndDeploy.md

 We can click on it, and it will show us the details.

+We will discuss on another blog post on how we can customize the name and the image.

 ![](/../assets/img/article_2/7.png)

 And this is how we can create a blog post.